Jordan Luplow Preview, Player Props: Twins vs. Rangers

 Jordan Luplow At The Plate

-- Luplow is hitting .217 with two doubles, a home run and seven walks.
+- Luplow is batting .208 with two doubles, two home runs and seven walks.

-- In seven of 19 games this season (36.8%), Luplow has reached via hit, and that includes multiple hits twice.
+- Luplow has gotten a hit in eight of 22 games this season (36.4%), with multiple hits twice.

+- In 22 games played this season, he has hit a homer in two of them.

-- He has scored a run in three of 19 games so far this season.
+- He has scored in four games this year (18.2%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.